 Generally speaking, the food is ballpark solid but lacks anything that really makes me go Wow.
 Nor is it loaded with many examples of regional cuisine or stuff from local eateries other than maybe the green chili sausage from Hatch or the gourmet dogs from Biker Jim’s.

-National chain Famous Dave’s offers quality BBQ in leftfield as does the Sandlot Brewery in right.
+National chain Famous Dave’s offers quality BBQ in leftfield.
 Smash Burger now does the burgers up in the Rooftop.
 There are several good Italian food options from the Wazee Market (probably the stand with the best stuff in the park) including wood-fired pizzas, deli sandwiches, panini, chicken parm sandwiches, Italian sausages and Italian cold cut subs.
 There’s always a line up at Helton’s Burger Shack.
-And the Sandlot serves up good barbecue.
+And the Sandlot Brewery serves up good smoked meats.

 My personal fave is the Blake Street Burrito.
 It seems like there are a lot of good burrito places in Denver, and even the Aramark concession makes a good one.